zarafagroupware/zarafa-tools/distribution-specific/univention/README.md

 ldap.cfg-additions
 =====
-Diff of the needed changes to /etc/zarafa/ldap.cfg to configura a Multi-server setup.
+Text file containing the needed changes to /etc/zarafa/ldap.cfg to configure a Multi-server setup.